mondele/btt-writer-docs/docs/tablet.rst

 Complete these steps to use BTT Writer for the first time:

-1. If BTT Writer is open, skip to step 3.
-If it is not open, tap the BTT Writer icon   on the tablet (this icon may not be on the main screen; you may need to scroll to a different screen to find it.)
+1. If BTT Writer is not open, tap the BTT Writer icon on the tablet (this icon may not be on the main screen; you may need to scroll to a different screen to find it.)

 2. Create or login to your account.
 See `Login Options`_ for more information.